Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol

 \subsection{Proposed Preconditioner: Two Dimensions}

-In the two dimensional case we use the second order spatial discretization in order to be consistent with \cite{moghaderi171} and to compare the results.
-In this case the coefficient matrix of the system is defined as
+In the two-dimensional case we use the second order spatial discretization, in order to be consistent with \cite{moghaderi171} and be able to readily compare the results.
+In this case, as reported in Section \ref{sec:introduction:fde2d}, the coefficient matrix of the system is defined as